ryan-webster-vt/Hospital-Database/README.md

 ```bash
 nano .env
 ```
-Edit your .env file as shown below, replace DB_USER and DB_PASSWORD with your respective MySQL username and password.
+Edit your .env file as shown below, replace entries of DB_USER and DB_PASSWORD with your respective MySQL username and password.
 ```bash
 DB_USER=username
 DB_PASSWORD=password